ZJWei2002/AMS530-Projects/Project5/Project 5 -- Zijun Wei.md

   - Decompose the spatial domain and restrict pair searches to neighboring cells.
 - Vectorization and NumPy acceleration:
   - Vectorize inner loops over `j` to exploit SIMD and efficient array operations.

-For the purposes of this project, however, the current implementation already satisfies all requirements: correct physics, non-uniform particle distributions, 25-core execution, and clearly demonstrated quasi-load balance.

 ---